ZacBlanco/RUCompSci/distributed-systems/assign4/readme.md

 ## Benchmark Instructions

-To benchmark you need to start a server.
+To benchmark you need to start a server on a separate machine.

 ```
 python3 better_server.py